zoot101/snapraid-daily/README.md

 script for the automation of snapraid.

 There are other scripts out there that essentially do the same thing.
-However, none of them had exactly had the features the author wanted such as not having to be ran as root.
+However, none of them had exactly had the features the author wanted.

 This led to this script being created by the author.
 It has worked extremely well for the author for many years up to this date, and hopefully prove useful to others,